Receive settlements

 - X is the number of business days after the transaction date that the funds are ready for settlement.

 For example, a transaction is processed on Tuesday and the currency’s standard settlement speed is T+2.
-The funds are then ready for settlement on Thursday, and are paid out in the upcoming settlement.
+The funds are then ready for settlement on Thursday, and are paid out in your next upcoming settlement.

 Accelerated settlements enable you to access funds faster than the standard settlement speed for each currency set by Checkout.com.
 You are eligible for this service if: